Skip to content

 When the college resumed classes in 2021, he returned to campus and met Northwest Collegiate Ministry volunteers set up at an information table on the campus and they invited him to join them for lunch and Bible study.

-“I don’t typically walk up to strangers, but they waved me down,” Johns noted.
+“I don’t typically walk up to strangers, but they waved me down,” Johnson noted.
 “I had cut off my social media presence and didn’t know how I was going to stay strong in my faith.

 “I thought why not give it a try even though I was scared,” he said.
 “I had never been in Bible study before and it was very interactive, but I mainly observed.”